7.1m

 After the campaign, we will inform you on where the laptops were donated.

-Yes, Ukraine needs all types of ICT equipment, from screens to chargers.
+Yes, Ukraine needs all types of ICT equipment, from screens to chargers (see quality requirements here).
 Please don’t hesitate to donate this kind of equipment as well.
 Please contact us to see the full list of equipment needed.

 It seems obvious, but the device(s) should be fully functional.
 For laptops, that also means a working battery, screen and keyboard/trackpad.
 For phones or other touch-screen devices, there should be a working battery and screen.
-Please include the charger if available.
+All donated items must come with a functioning charger.
+Please note that any personal/sensitive information should be removed from your device before donating it.

 For laptops, they can be Windows/Mac/Linux machines.
 For other devices, they can be Android/iOS operated devices.